Healthdirect Free Australian health advice you can count on.

 These groups may have a different body shape.

-Certain medicines and medical conditions can also cause weight gain.
+Certain medicines and medical conditions can also cause overweight or obesity.

-More than 6 in 10 Australian adults are overweight or obese.
+More than 6 in 10 Australian adults are living with overweight or with obesity.
 That number is rising.

 What are the health risks of being overweight or obese?